Caistor Roman Town

 - Cycling: from Norwich, the site is easily reached via City Road, Long John Hill passing the Cock PH, Lakenham) and Stoke Road.

-Interactive intepretation scheme on site tells the story of the Roman Town.
+Interactive interpretation scheme on site tells the story of the Roman Town.

-Free guided tours take Place at Caistor Roman Town at 14:30 on Sundays from 28 April – 29 September.
+Free guided tours take place at Caistor Roman Town at 14:30 on Sundays from 26 April – 27 September.
 Additional tours on Wednesday afternoons (14.30) during August.
 Meet at the shelter in the Car Park.
 The tours are free but donations are welcome – see donation box by the shelter.

 These tours are organised by volunteers from Caistor Roman Project (CRP) in partnership with NAT.
 Bespoke tours can also be arranged.
 Please contact CPR for more information firstname.lastname@example.org or visit their website: http://www.caistorromanproject.org/